-I play with words and their exactness permits me an endless playground.
-I manipulate words through paint to produce a raw portrayal of a thought.
+I manipulate words in paint.
 I spin a tale, describe, distort or elevate virtually anything.
-Paint’s very nature and how I work with it, methodically or courting the accident, allows me to cultivate how a piece does this.
-The words I choose to use in my paintings are made evident in both understated and blatant ways or rendered unintelligible to conform to my intent.
+Paint’s very nature and how I use it, methodically or courting the accident, allows me to cultivate how a piece does this.
+The words I choose to use are made evident in both understated and blatant ways and sometimes rendered unintelligible.
+I often work to thwart a word’s precision through the way the paint is handled.
 I weave words together, render them in other languages, fragment them, blend them, or obliterate them.
-Patterns can emerge, and the words can fade.
-In addition, I make use of the letterforms shapes and combine them, so they appear foreign and familiar all at once.
-I even straightforwardly paint over the words.
-My paintings are fashioned with acrylic paint on canvas since this facilitates working swiftly or drawn-out and incorporates the element of time into how I translate a concept.
-In using the nature of the paint to transform ordinary words a kind of magic can happen.
-That conversation between color, line, shape and surface can be sublime.
-It can feel very nearly pure.
+Patterns emerge, and the words can virtually disappear.
+I make use of the letterforms’ shapes and combine them, so they appear foreign and familiar all at once.
+Primarily I work in acrylic using an impasto technique combined with a soak-stain process on raw canvas.
+This allows me to work swiftly or drawn-out depending on what the idea requires, incorporating the element of time into how I shape a concept.
+Allowing the nature of the paint to transform the words, a kind of magic happens.